rust-lang/book/style-guide.md

 ## Code

-* Add the file name before markdown blocks to make it clear which file we're talking about, when applicable.
+* Add the file name before markdown blocks to make it clear which file we’re talking about, when applicable.
 * When making changes to code, make it clear which parts of the code changed and which stayed the same... not sure how to do this yet